Nonprofit Initiatives at Colorado College

-Nonprofit Initiatives at Colorado College (NPI @ CC) is committed to enhancing student education, excitement, and opportunity in philanthropy and giving, nonprofit leadership, and nonprofit board governance.
+Nonprofit Initiatives at Colorado College (NPI @ CC) is committed to enhancing student education, excitement, and opportunity in philanthropy and giving and nonprofit leadership.

-NPI @ CC is launching in the fall of 2019 with grant support from the Joseph Henry Edmondson Foundation.
+NPI at CC launched in the fall of 2019 with grant support from the Joseph Henry Edmondson Foundation.

 The JH Edmondson Foundation is generously funding the Nonprofit Initiatives at Colorado College because they believe in the importance of partnering with the local community to inform and engage students in philanthropy and giving, nonprofit leadership, and board governance.